PAIR-code/lit/website/src/tutorials/text-salience.md

 The key words/tokens (based on salience scores across the three chosen methods) in this sentence are “hampered”, “lifetime-channel”, “lead”, “actress”, “her” and “depth”.
 The only words out of this which are related to gender are “actress” and “her”.
-The words “actress” and “her” get a significant weightage for both Grad L2 Norm and IG, and is assigned a positive score (IG scores are slightly stronger than Grad L2 Norm scores), indicating that the gender of the person is helping the model be sure of its predictions of this sentence being a negative review sentiment.
-However for LIME, the salience scores for these two words is a small negative number, indicating that the gender of the model is actually causing a small fall in model confidence for the prediction of this being a negative review.
+The words “actress” and “her” get a significant weight for both Grad L2 Norm and IG, and is assigned a positive score (IG scores are slightly stronger than Grad L2 Norm scores), indicating that the gender of the person is helping the model be sure of its predictions of this sentence being a negative review sentiment.
+However for LIME, the salience scores for these two words is a small negative number, indicating that the gender of the model is actually causing a small decrease in model confidence for the prediction of this being a negative review.
 Even with this small disparity between the token-based and blackbox methods in the gender related words in the sentence, it turns out that these are not the most important words.
 “Hampered”, “lifetime-channel” and